TWiesendanger/ADSKDashboardPS/README.md

 If you have multiple Autodeskproducts in diffrent releases and languages installade it can be a pain to open exactly what you need.
 At least thats what I was expiriencin and so I built this tool.

 Currently it works for AutoCAD / AutoCAD Mechanical / Inventor / Inventor Read Only from Release 2017 to 2021.
+# Update v0.95
+- updated to scan for 2023 products
+# Update v0.94
+- added detection for languagepacks inventor 2022 updates
 # Update v0.93
 - updated to scan for 2022 products
 # Update v0.92